By ProFellow Founder Dr. Vicki Johnson

 After a fulfilling 20-year career in industries spanning from government to academia to entrepreneurship, I’ve learned a lot about both success and failure.
 I’m about to let you in my #1 key to success in getting what you want out of your career:

 Have the courage to ask hard questions and the resilience to often be told “no” – at first!

 Ultimately, success is earned by those who ask hard questions and try over and over again.

 Why Asking Questions Should Be a Weekly Practice

 In the span of our careers, we can avoid going after big goals because we don’t know the answer to some of our burning questions about our eligibility, competence, or readiness for the task at hand.
 We’re afraid that if we ask those questions, the response will be “no”.

 However, you might be surprised to learn that you can build an entire career and professional network by training yourself to ask hard questions regularly.
 It’s actually a skill to ask good questions, and like other skills, you have to practice to become good at getting positive responses.

 To start asking hard questions regularly, worry less about the response and concern yourself only with being informed.
 Because if you ask a lot of hard questions – and become skilled at how you ask those questions – you’ll start to hear the word “yes” more often than not.
 And those positive responses will take you one step closer to achieving your goals.

-But I have asked other questions too that received a different response.
-Things like: can I receive extra funding from the fellowship for ongoing language study while in Germany?
+But I have asked other questions that received a different response.
+Things like: Can I receive extra funding from the fellowship for ongoing language study while in Germany?
 Can I travel for work to Kentucky to meet with an association member and write a paper?
 Can I complete the last year of my PhD dissertation in San Francisco, even though the program has a residency requirement?

 The answer to all of these questions was YES, with some negotiation and a little extra work.
 I wouldn’t have known that unless I had asked!